A postgraduate program

 SATAC code: 2CM204

-CRICOS code: This online course is available to International students to study externally (online) from outside Australia.
-It is not available to students who wish to undertake all of their studies onshore in Australia.
+CRICOS code: This online course is available to international students to study externally (online) from outside Australia.
+It is not available to international students who wish to undertake all of their studies onshore in Australia.

 The Master of Laws (International Law and International Relations) comprises a fully online asynchronous coursework and research program, which is offered by the Flinders Law School in conjunction with the School of History and International Relations.
 Up to 18 units (equivalent to one semester of full-time study) of credit may be granted for relevant work experience of at least two years duration in Law or a related field.

 The course aims to meet the educational needs of graduates with an interest in law and International Relations.